 Note that this method does not explicitly compute the transpose of the inverse when transforming normals.
 It just indexes into the inverse matrix in a different order (compare to the code for transforming Vector3fs).

-Transforming rays is conceptually straightforward: it’s a matter of transforming the constituent origin and direction and copying the other data members. (pbrt also provides a similar method for transforming RayDifferentials.)
+Transforming rays is conceptually straightforward: it is a matter of transforming the constituent origin and direction and copying the other data members. (pbrt also provides a similar method for transforming RayDifferentials.)

 The easiest way to transform an axis-aligned bounding box is to transform all eight of its corner vertices and then compute a new bounding box that encompasses those points.
 The implementation of this approach is shown below; one of the exercises for this chapter is to implement a technique to do this computation more efficiently.

 Having defined how the matrices representing individual types of transformations are constructed, we can now consider an aggregate transformation resulting from a series of individual transformations.
-Finally, we will see the real value of representing transformations with matrices.
+We will finally see the real value of representing transformations with matrices.

 Then we can apply T to Point3fs p as usual, Point3f pp = T(p), instead of applying each transformation in turn: Point3f pp = A(B(C(p))).

-We use the C++ * operator to compute the new transformation that results from postmultiplying a transformation with another transformation t2.
+We overload the C++ * operator in the Transform class to compute the new transformation that results from postmultiplying a transformation with another transformation t2.
 In matrix multiplication, the th element of the resulting matrix is the inner product of the th row of the first matrix with the th column of the second.